ericcnguyen04/swift-cllicks/README.md

 # Swift Clicks

 The world is advancing and it is now a common skill to learn how to type.
 This software is going to be used to develop typing skills for the next generation.
-Keep up with innovation and start off with a few swift clicks
+Keep up with innovation and start off with a few swift clicks.

 ## Deploy link
 TBD